 Yet this fellow made himself billions.
 Go figure.

-Mexico's Carlos Slim came in third on the Forbes list (which was published in February), but has since overtaken Gates and Buffett (and himself was overtaken by Mukesh Ambani).
-Slim is far less familiar than Bill and Warren.
-He's noteworthy not just for his $60 billion-plus fortune but also as the person who gained the most wealth in 2006 ($19 billion).
+Mexico's Slim came in second on the Forbes list (which was published last March), but he is far less familiar than Bill and Warren.
+Between 2004 and 2006, Slim doubled his fortune.
+Between 2006 and 2008, he doubled it again.
 To make that money, surely Slim would have to be in some really exciting businesses?

 How they did it

 So how the heck did these guys make so much money in such boring industries?
 By following two simple rules:

 - Buy companies when they're cheap.

 Buffett made a fortune when he bought loads of American Express

 Slim's first huge opportunity came during Mexico's economic crisis in 1982.
 When international investors fled in panic, Slim noted that "the low value of many enterprises was even more irrational than the pessimism in the business community."
 He bought and reaped immense profits.

 At this point, Bill Gates is looking kind of lonely, so let's go back to him.

 Everyone knows that Gates made his billions by founding Microsoft